An emotional King Charles III addresses nation for first time - this is what he said

-King Charles III addresses nation for first time - this is what he said about his mother Queen Elizabeth II
+King Charles III addresses UK for first time - this is what he said about his mother Queen Elizabeth II

 King Charles III confirmed William, Duke of Cambridge and his wife, Catherine, Duchess of Cambridge will assume the titles Prince and Princess of Wales.